oydisherland/IPC_homework2/README.md

 - ./task1.1<br>
 NB my compiler is Apple clang version 14.0.3, and I have an Apple silicon architecure.

-In order to run task1.2.pbs the working directory writen in the file must be editied.
+In order to run task1.2.pbs the working directory written in the file must be editied.
 This is line 35.
 I ran task1.2.c on the cluster using the following steps:
 - module mpich -3.2
 - qsub task1.2.pbs<br>